 Security is done at the cloud level.
 If a clever customer reverse-engineers its heat pump, he will find two tokens.
 Great!
 He can read and erase its data.
 Isn't it exactly the right GDPR grants him?

 Empower IoT data

 In a next step, Amzair will do advanced analytics on data.
-WarpScript will not restrict them to basic operators… If Amzair engineers want to spot an abnormal ramp up of the compressor output pressure using pattern detection, they can do it.
-On every systems.
+WarpScript will not restrict them to basic operators… If Amzair engineers want to spot an abnormal ramp-up of the compressor output pressure using pattern detection, they can do it.
+On every system.
 On 2 years of history.
-This is a dream tool for engineers… They can spot problems on a large range of existing systems, improve command-control algorithm, test and provide new services to customers easily.
+This is a dream tool for engineers… They can spot problems in a large range of existing systems, improve the command-control algorithms, test, and provide new services to customers easily.